-A second element to consider with regards to language pair is the cost of living of the target region.
+A second element to consider with regards to language pair is the cost of living in the target region.
 For a country like Norway, for instance, the cost of living is higher than in other parts of the world.
-This tends to mean that the rate will be higher for these languages to offset the cost of living.
+This tends to mean that the rate will be higher for these languages in order to offset the cost of living.

 One last factor to think about is the writing style of the target language.
 Most translation companies provide quotes based on a word count rate, but for some languages, particularly Asian dialects like Mandarin, Japanese or Korean, quotes may be provided based on character count.
 Usually this wouldn’t drastically change the outcome of the quote, but it is something to bear in mind.